linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 01 The value of the financial system.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/ace49a30-8fe7-4f5f-a9f2-8797893f186a/c44e29303877d9024dd6498853229e0c8beee45c7794afd247a2aa0b79d81fbe.jpg)

-Exhibit 1.3 The interest rate the UK government offered investors in its various three-month Treasury bills issued each month 1991-2011 interest rates shown are annualised up.
+Exhibit 1.3 The interest rate the UK government offered investors in its various three-month Treasury bills issued each month 1991-2011

+Interest rates shown are annualised up.
 So, if an investor receives 0.2 per cent for lending for 91 days, the chart will show a figure of 0.8 per cent.
 You can see that normally the government pays around 4-6 per cent per year to borrow using three-month loans.
 In an economy where inflation is around 1.5-3 per cent this allows the lender to the UK government to obtain a real return (above inflation) of around 1-3 per cent.
 (In the early 1990s the UK had much higher inflation rates.)
 However, in the wake of the financial crisis the Bank of England significantly reduced interest rates for short-term borrowing for all sorts of instruments and this had a knock-on effect on the interest rate the government had to pay to borrow for three months - it has come all the way down to around 0.5 per cent (around 0.125 per cent for three months).
 This lowered the borrowing cost for the government, which is just as well given that it borrowed so much.

 However, the extremely low interest rates throughout the financial system, including bank account savings rates, produced howls of complaint from savers, who received interest significantly less than inflation.
 Much of this saving is done through pension funds and so people's pension pots were made smaller.

-# Foreign exchange markets
+## Foreign exchange markets

 Individuals and businesses often need to exchange foreign currency, sometimes purely for pleasure, a holiday say, but mostly for business.
 For example, a French company building a manufacturing plant in the US exchanges euros for dollars.
 Today the foreign exchange markets are enormous, with transactions worth 4,000 billion taking place every day.
 The movements of exchange rates can make a big difference to ordinary people and businesses alike.
 Consider Manuel, who borrowed €300,000 to buy an apartment in London early in 2006.
 At that time he could get £1 for every €1.50 – see Exhibit 1.4 – and so he could buy a £200,000 apartment.
 Unfortunately, in 2009 he needed to sell his apartment to raise cash to support his Spanish business.
 Not only was Manuel hit by the UK recession, he was doubly unfortunate because at 2009 exchange rates (€1.10 to £1) he could obtain only €220,000, even if he sold the apartment for £200,000.
-He made an €80,000 loss simply
+He made an €80,000 loss simply because currency rates shifted.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/ace49a30-8fe7-4f5f-a9f2-8797893f186a/d61323eec263897f5005d760a4a3769ca9d2afa0662096c8d3a430f194bc14fb.jpg)

-Exhibit 1.4 The exchange rate between euros and UK pounds, 2001-2011 because currency rates shifted.
-As you can see from the chart, they do this quite a lot.
+Exhibit 1.4 The exchange rate between euros and UK pounds, 2001-2011 As you can see from the chart, they do this quite a lot.
 The markets and institutions have devised various tools to help individuals like Manuel as well as large organisations such as Unilever reduce the impact of foreign exchange shifts.

 Foreign exchange (forex, FX) markets are simply markets in which one currency is exchanged for another.
 They include the spot market, where currencies are bought and sold for 'immediate' delivery (in reality, one or two days later), and the forward markets, where the deal is agreed now to exchange currencies at some fixed point in the future.
 Also currency futures and options and other forex derivatives are employed to hedge (manage) risk and to speculate.
 Chapter 12 is devoted to the FX markets.

-# Derivative and commodity markets
+## Derivative and commodity markets

 Imagine you are a cocoa farmer in Ghana.
 You would like to have certainty on the price you will receive for your cocoa when you harvest it six months from now.
 An organisation such as Cadbury would also like to know the cost of its cocoa six months from now so that it, like the farmer, can plan ahead and avoid the risk of the spot price at that time being dramatically different from what it is now.